wasm-bindgen/js-bindgen/cached-archives.md

   Potentially find alternative solutions or disable entirely.
 - Test if `build.rs` in dedicated archive dependencies is properly re-run after a change in the crate actually calling the proc-macros.
 - Consider fallback to non-cached behavior when archives are not present and emit a warning.
-- Proc-macro can't receive bootstrapping `cfg` when cross-compiling.
-This is a major issue!